I3A-NavSys/navsim/doc/tutos/tuto3/tuto3.md

 The third drone has to cover the longest distance.
 After ascending, it begins horizontal movement at a speed of 6 m/s.
 It makes an error of just 2 meters since it doesn't have to rotate simultaneously.
-Afterward, the flight plan requires it to increase its speed to 8 m/s.
+Afterward, the flight plan requires it to increase its speed to 8.5 m/s.
-The biggest error occurs upon arrival, as we haven't programmed the flight plan for a gradual deceleration.
+The biggest error (13 m) occurs upon arrival, as we haven't programmed the flight plan for a gradual deceleration.
-Still, it makes only a couple of meters of error.

 ![UAV03 pos](./img/UAV03_position.png)
 ![UAV03 vel](./img/UAV03_velocity.png)